STEAMbox

 2015 | Advanced Synthesis Option Studio

-Adjunct Faculty, School of Architecture, Carnegie Mellon University, Pittsburgh, USA |
+Adjunct Faculty, School of Architecture, Carnegie Mellon University, Pittsburgh, USA | website

 In 2015, I was a studio instructor for the Advanced Synthesis Option Studio directed by Vivian Loftness, with the topic: "The STEAMbox: Architects as Inventors / a New Building Type".
 The Advanced Synthesis Option Studios (ASOS) are vertically-integrated advanced studios that encourage inter-disciplinary collaboration from the arts and technology, research and design, large scale urban and ecological thinking, to detailed investigations of materials, fabrication strategies, and form strategies – the heart of the CMU and SoA experience.